denten-books/plain-text/2-chapter.md

 the simulation.
-If we disregard the dizzying levels of recursion (a Turing machine, simulating a Turing machine, simulating a Turing machine and so on), we can begin to examine the turtle at the bottom, which has its head in the symbolic and its feet firmly in the physical world.
+If we disregard the dizzying levels of recursion (a Turing machine, simulating a Turing machine, simulating a Turing machine and so on), we can begin to examine the turtle at the bottom, which has its head in the symbolic and its feet firmly in the material world.

 Literature in computer science tends to confront universal Turing machines as
 algorithms: in other words, as virtual, second-order symbolic representations.
 As consummate thinkers on the level of the symbol, computer scientists and literary scholars (unlike, say, electrical engineers or book binders) rarely need to pay heed to that strange bottom-most turtle.[^ln2-bottom] Yet it is impossible to entirely disassociate the implementation from the idea.
-In his review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's (independently) in several important aspects, wrote that "a human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine" [@church_computable_1937, 42-43; also cited in
+In his review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's (independently) in several important aspects, wrote that "a human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine" [@church_computable_1937, 42-3; also cited in @petzold_annotated_2008, 63].
-@petzold_annotated_2008, 63].
-Disregarding the broader, metaphysical
-implications of that statement, note for now the persistence of two essential implements required for the minimally viable operation of the Church--Turing machine--human calculators.
+Disregarding the broader, metaphysical implications of that statement, note for now the persistence of two essential implements required for the minimally viable operation of the Church--Turing human and machine calculators.
 Pen and paper persevere and assert themselves through the abstraction.[^ln2-abstraction]

 Forced to confront the universal Turing machine *as a mechanism*, the historian must acknowledge that it borrows from a number of extant designs, which,